pepijnfs/promptheroes/docs/two-way-chat-guide.md

 When you receive a message in Telegram, it will look like this:

 ```
-💬 New chat message from Prompt Heroes website:
+💬 New chat message from Prompt Pilot website:

 "Hello, I have a question about AI training"